ZaidGhazal/AirBNB-Activity-Investigation-in-Seattle-and-Boston-/README.md

 - Pandas: Fast, powerful, flexible and easy to use open source data analysis and manipulation tool.
 It will help us to view, clean and apply analysis techniques on the datasets.
 - NumPy: NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices.
 It will help us in the mathmatical calculation and data analysis.
 - Matplotlib & Seaborn: These two libraries are so powerful in visualizing data and showing the relationship between features.
-- Scikit-learn: Fabulous tool for predictive data analysis.
-It has many algorithms that will lead us to create fantastic Machine Learning model predicting a continuous-valued attribute as we will see later.
+- Scikit-learn & XGBoost: Fabulous tools for predictive data analysis.
+They will lead us to create fantastic Machine Learning model predicting a continuous-valued attribute as we will see later.

 ## Boston and Seattle Datasets